Our 3 Top Tips For Decorating Your First Home

 3. Paint is your new best friend

 In terms of simple decorations that can completely change a property, nothing works quite as well as paint.
 A fresh lick can rejuvenate a tired kitchen, brighten up a living space or make a bathroom feel streamlined and clean.
-Better yet, it's a job that can be done yourself, with minimum fuss!
-You can even take a modern approach and go with one of the biggest interior design trends of 2017 - a feature wall.
+Better yet, it’s a job that can be done yourself, with minimum fuss!
+You can even take a modern approach and go with one of the biggest interior design trends – a feature wall.
+(Bonus tip…a feature wall will look great in the background of your at-home Zoom meeting!)

 Sometimes called an accent wall, these featured areas of your home are a chance for you to show off a bit of individual flair without having to invest in expensive pieces of furniture.